 Having a high level of emotional intelligence can be very beneficial!
 It can help you to build strong relationships with your coworkers, resolve conflicts, and overcome challenges.
 But not everyone is strong in this area.
 And the people who are lacking in it are often unaware of it.

 So how do you know if you lack emotional intelligence?
-Well, according to a recent article in the Harvard Business Review, there are a few telltale signs:
+Well, according to an article in the Harvard Business Review, there are a few telltale signs:

 - Other people often misunderstand you, and it makes you feel frustrated.